SP45 and SU45

 SU45-209, photographed in Hajnówka on June 30, 2006.

-Many SP45s and SU45s withdrawn from use can be seen at various depots in Poland – you can see some of them here.
+Many SP45s and SU45s withdrawn from use could be seen at various depots in Poland – you can see some of them here.

 SU45-250 emits a cloud of black smoke as her diesel engine is started; Korsze, September 9, 2008.